RisabhKedai/ADSRevisionSheet/README.md

 ### Scoring Weights

-In RevisionConfig sheet, you can adjust:
+In the RevisionConfig sheet, you can adjust:

 - Last_Solved weight
 - Difficulty weight